-Since Proposed 3SHB 1412 does not address the underlying systems of oppression and racism that perpetuate inequities in the criminal legal system and since people of color are more likely to experience LFOs, there is the potential that people of color would continue to disproportionately experience LFOs even if the court is allowed to waive or reduce certain LFOs if a person lacks the ability to pay.
+Since HB 1169 does not address the underlying systems of oppression and racism that perpetuate inequities in the criminal legal system and since people of color are more likely to experience LFOs, there is the potential that people of color would continue to disproportionately experience LFOs even if the VPA and DNA collection fee are eliminated, and the court is required to waive, upon motion of the person with LFOs, those previously imposed.
 Therefore, it is unclear how provisions of the bill may impact inequities due to racism.